NOLTM4K/diffraction-simulation/README.md

 # Virtual Remote Lab - Light Diffraction Simulator

-Simulate light diffraction patterns from anywhere with an Interactive Virtual Remote Lab Experience!
+Simulate light diffraction patterns from anywhere with an interactive Virtual Remote Lab experience!

 ## Overview
 The Virtual Remote Lab (VRL) is an interactive simulation tool for studying light diffraction patterns.
 Developed in 2019 with partner Kelson Reiss as a project for our SLU Madrid CS Software Engineering course, this virtual lab enables students to conduct diffraction experiments without the need for physical lab access.